 Room Selection Process

-The student’s signature or electronic acceptance of the Residence Life Housing Contract indicates that the student understands and agrees to the following terms and conditions.
+The student’s signature or electronic acceptance of the Residence Life Housing Contract indicates that the student agrees to and accepts the following terms and conditions.

 Once a space in housing is accepted (individually or as part of a roommate group) this contract becomes a binding contract for a space in campus housing for a full academic year or 11½ months for Tribe Square.
 Prior to occupancy, this Contract must be signed and dated or electronically accepted as evidence of acceptance of the terms, conditions and regulations stated in this Contract.
 At the time of occupancy, if the student is not 18 years old, a parent or legal guardian of the student will be required to cosign the Contract.
 When a student properly changes rooms, this contract is transferred to the new space.
 Failure to pick up a key does not release the student from this Contract.